dragosnica/NoCode-Neural-Nets-PROTOTYPE/README.md

 # NoCode-Neural-Nets PROTOTYPE
 A no-code development platform (NCDP) for rapid prototyping and visualization of neural networks behaviour on custom data.

-For the moment the platform only works with .csv files and fully connected networks.
+For the moment the platform is only a prototype, only working with .csv files and fully connected networks.

 ![alt text](https://i.ibb.co/sHPH14G/Screenshot-2020-07-15-at-16-21-19.png)